 ' Tot-lam,' approved the colonel.

 Bowman fidgeted with the safety catch on his rifle.
-His fingers were cold, he was nervous – everyone was now, their taut faces and brittle eyes gave ample proof – after clearing the valley they still faced a forty minutes steep climb to the extraction LZ.
+His fingers were cold, he was edgy – everyone was now, their taut faces and brittle eyes gave ample proof – after clearing the valley they still faced a forty minutes steep climb to the extraction LZ.

 The colonel shared his own tension, ' I shall be happy once we’re airborne, Andy. '

 This time was utterly mad.
-He had stuck his neck through the noose and perhaps once too often.
+He had stuck his neck through the noose perhaps once too often.
 Though his orders from Steel were clear - go into Laos whenever possible - apart from intercepts about tanks, the American Commander is desperate for objective first-hand reports from the battlefield on the South Vietnamese performance.
 At the most critical moment his vital adviser teams are forbidden by Congress to cross the frontier yet without reliable information from Laos neither can he decide how best to support the Vietnamese nor the pace of America's withdrawal from the whole war.
 And find out what the Viets need most from our box of tricks; though for God’s sake promise only kit we can deliver in secret and direct to our customers.
 South Vietnam’s headquarters are penetrated and corrupt.
 They were guilty of the same arrogant betrayal as the United States Congress though on a microscopic stage.
 Nothing else was proved by this escapade.
 For Mason and head office, covert intervention was the only British weapon worth a trial in Vietnam and its toughest test drew nearer by the minute.
 Should they fail, Binh and his family, thousands like them, would pay the highest price.
 And for himself?
 Lost deep love had made him careless over the future.
 A magical creature had slipped through his clumsy fingers and perhaps he no longer cared.
 Though he dreaded ending maimed.
-At least for his epitaph they could write “ Once a para, always a para - although quite mad at the end, allowed his country to sneak off with dignity ” for surely honour counted as another brand of loyalty.
+At least for his epitaph they could write “ Once a para, always a para - although quite mad at the end, allowed his country to sneak off with dignity ” for surely reckless honour counted as another brand of loyalty.
 Or did an invisible cord still tie the man to a boy mastering the Edwardian jungle of Harrow School on its own aloof small hill - never refuse a dare, honour the tribal lore, above all stick together like thieves.
 Why else must his soul always test its body to destruction.

 ' At least we’ve made you wiser,' probed Binh without mercy.